-The Attribute Calculator uses the existing values of each feature to updates an existing attribute value or calculate a new attribute value.
+The Attribute Calculator uses the existing values of each feature to update an existing attribute value or calculate a new attribute value.

 To calculate a new attribute using a simple calculation, perform the following steps: